 The City will employ an implementation strategy which stresses economic feasibility whereby tax increment funds will not be initially pledged unless corresponding private investment is reasonably projected to be sufficient to generate equal or greater return of future tax revenues.
-Such strategy will contribute to a realistic approach in funding projects while assuring that the City has the flexibility to continue to prioritize among possible projects in meeting both City and private sector goals.
-The redevelopment projects contemplated by the City-include, but are not limited to, the following:
+Such strategy will' contribute to a realistic approach in funding projects while assuring that the City has the flexibility to continue to prioritize among possible projects in meeting both City and private sector goals.
+The redevelopment projects contemplated by t&e Gity-m^^ - sewer, sanitary sewer, electric lighting and. other utility systems.
+New improvements may also consist of construction of a sewage lift station.

 Interest Cost Coverage: The City may pay for certain interest costs incurred by a redeveloper for construction, renovation or rehabilitation of a redevelopment project which shall include costs incurred by a developer pertaining to the redevelopment project.
-Such funding would be paid for out of annual property tax increment revenue generated from the R.P.A. as allowed under the Act.
+Such funding would be paid for out of annual property tax increment revenue generated from the R.P A. as allowed under the Act.

-Utility Improvements: The City may make improvements, extension and adjustment in water, storm sewer, sanitary sewer, electric lighting and other utility systems.
-New improvements may also consist of construction of a sewage lift station.
+Utility Improvements: The City may make improvements, extension and adjustment in water, storm

 Right-of-Way Improvements: The City may improve, construct, reconstruct or extend primary and secondary street right-of-ways and other such territory located on public land, oh private land or through public easement on private land.
 Curbs and sidewalks may also be improved or reconstructed.

-Property Acquisition and Assembly: The City may acquire land within the R.P.A. for the purpose of facilitating the assembly and preparation of Property.
+Property Acquisition and Assembly: The City may acquire land within the RJPA. for the purpose of facilitating the assembly and preparation of Property.